gmarkkula/COMMOTIONSFramework/README.md

 # Current todos in focus toward v0.2

+* ~~New architecture for the behaviour estimation functionality (allowing also for assumptions of impact of own actions on behaviour of the other agent)~~
-* Improved functions for calculating speeds/accelerations for passing in front / behind another agent, to be used both for estimating behaviour of another agent, and in the intended updated interaction terms in the value functions
+* ~~Improved functions for calculating speeds/accelerations for passing in front / behind another agent, to be used both for estimating behaviour of another agent, and in the intended updated interaction terms in the value functions~~
+* Add more advanced logic re the "constant" behaviour - it is still needed when there is no `oBE*` assumption
+* Updating the collision course calculations in `sc_scenario.py` to match those in `sc_scenario_helper.py`, i.e., conflict space based rather than based on distances between agent coordinates.
+    * (This should possibly allow reinstating the `target_time > 0` requirement in `sc_scenario_helper.get_acc_to_be_at_dist_at_time()` - or will this one still act up for collisions?)
 * Updated, affordance-based interaction terms in the value functions, and separate values for both potential outcomes
 * Improved consideration of time in the value functions
-* New architecture for the behaviour estimation functionality (allowing also for assumptions of impact of own actions on behaviour of the other agent)

 # Explanation of repository contents